Outdoor Program Staff

 Annie DeAngelo initially joined Sun Valley Community School as a Teacher Training Academy intern in 2013 and currently teaches math and science as a member of the Seventh Grade Team and also leads a STREAM class.
 Annie also serves as an Outdoor Leadership Academy advisor and as the Middle School Sustainability Coordinator.

 Annie holds a BA from Harvard University in Government, with a minor in Environmental Science and Public Policy.

-Prior to joining Community School, Annie spent a year as a Teaching Fellow for marine biology classes at Harvard, led trips for National Geographic and National Outdoor Leadership School, and interned with Idaho Conservation League.
+Prior to joining the school's faculty, Annie spent a year as a Teaching Fellow for marine biology classes at Harvard, led trips for National Geographic and National Outdoor Leadership School, and interned with Idaho Conservation League.

-Annie also notes the connections faculty and students build at Community School is unique.
+Annie also notes the connections faculty and students build is unique.
 "Our school is characterized by meaningful and somewhat non-traditional relationships between students and faculty in which we learn from on another.
 Teaching is by no means a one-way, linear street."

 When she's not teaching, Annie loves to backcountry ski and spend time in the outdoors.

 Naomi Goldberg joined Sun Valley Community School in 2006 and currently teaches eighth grade humanities, serves as Middle School humanities department head, is faculty advisor to the Middle School yearbook, and coordinates all community service programming in Middle School.

 Naomi holds a BA from Duke University in psychology and English and is pursuing a master's degree in curriculum and instruction from University of Scranton.